itepastra/QDI-homework-week-3-4/main.typ

 	DNA sensing."
 Include a labeled coordinate system on the figure.
 ]

+#figure(
+	image("5b/paperfig.png", width: 60%),
+	caption: [Figure 5.B from "Graphene quantum point contact transistor for DNA sensing."]
+)

+This figure describes the potential from a dna strand going through a nanostrip of graphene.
+The eight pictures (A,B,C,D,E,D',C',B') are each of the DNA strand being fed slightly further through the nanostrip.
+For each position of the DNA strand they simulated what the potential at each point would be.
+The strip would be in the zone where there aren't any visible color differences, but like a QPC, the different positions of the charges make it possible to measure differences in resistance and therefore the "axis" of the DNA.

 #problem[
 	Explain Figures 2.a-d from the paper "Microscopic origin of the '0.7-anomaly' in quantum point contacts."